ElementsProject/lightning/doc/developers-guide/plugin-development/event-notifications.md

 - `deposit`: funds deposited
 - `withdrawal`: funds withdrawn
 - `penalty`: funds paid or gained from a penalty tx.
-- `invoice`: funds paid to or recieved from an invoice.
+- `invoice`: funds paid to or received from an invoice.
 - `routed`: funds routed through this node.
 - `pushed`: funds pushed to peer.
 - `channel_open` : channel is opened, initial channel balance